opis/closure/README.md

 ---------------------
 > Opis Closure 4.x is still in development and we do not recommend using it in production yet.

-**Opis Closure** is a PHP library that makes all closures serializable.
+**Opis Closure** is a PHP library that will allow you to serialize closures without breaking a sweat.
 All you have to do is to add a single line of code, and you are good to go.

 ```php